 Most of the small businesses start by renting small office space, as you grow the need for more staff and more space increases.
-Advantage of having cloud computing for your business is, irrespective of how/when you plan to move your office to a new location, it will have zero down time on your IT.
+Advantage of having cloud computing for your business is, irrespective of how/when you plan to move your office to a new location, it will have zero downtime on your IT.

 Hiring a smart database administrator or network engineer could cost you thousands of dollars.
-The advantage with cloud computing is your hardware and software services are maintained by highly skilled technical experts with fraction of cost.
+The advantage with cloud computing is your hardware and software services are maintained by highly skilled technical experts with a fraction of cost.

-As a small business you are at an advantageous position of not being eyed by hackers and hijackers.
+As a small business, you are at an advantageous position of not being eyed by hackers and hijackers.
 Cloud computers are maintained with at most identity and data security.
 Even though these cloud servers are hackable just like any other servers, the benefits of moving to cloud outweigh the concerns.

 Best Patterns and Practices

 If you have your own custom applications that are used by business, structuring data around these applications is a natural process.
-For instance on a day-to-day basis in my job I look at quality of coding that’s been done to customize applications compared to the ones hosted on Cloud.
-There is significant quality difference between these two environments just because developers can get away with any cowboy coding for a non-cloud hosted application.
+For instance on a day-to-day basis in my job I look at the quality of coding that’s been done to customize applications compared to the ones hosted on Cloud.
+There is a significant quality difference between these two environments just because developers can get away with any cowboy coding for a non-cloud hosted application.

 There are many advantages that I can think of moving to cloud computing, especially if you are a small business but there are also other concerns that have been raised over a period of time like data security and privacy, issues from hackers, cloud support so on and so forth.